 Method of Operation: These conical funnels have valves at the bottom that selectively allow liquids through.

-Purpose: These funnels are used to separate layers of immiscible liquids or for dropping liquids.
+Purpose: Used to separate layers of immiscible liquids or for dropping liquids.

 Vacuum Flask